bplmaps/lmec-main-site/content/articles/visualizing-change-in-boston-activism-over-time.md

 In the face of such destruction and displacement, opposition efforts were quick to mobilize.
 One group, the Roxbury-based {{< popup src="/uploads/2022-09-14/screen-shot-2022-09-14-at-10-43-38-am.png"  target="blank" >}} Black United Front,{{</popup>}}  in a statement of demands, [wrote](https://repository.library.northeastern.edu/files/neu:cj82m3654):

 ![](/uploads/2022-09-14/screen-shot-2022-09-14-at-10-44-52-am.png)

-"The Planned construction of the Inner Belt and South-west Expressway are to be halted immediately and their continued planning and construction negotiated with the Black Community since both of these highways projects will radically affect the lives of the people in this community."